Valery Mezhlauk: Arrest and death

 In the early stages of the Great Purge, Mezhlauk was keen to show his loyalty to Stalin.
 When the Central Committee met in February 1937 to decide the fate of the former oppositionists Nikolai Bukharin and Alexei Rykov, Mezhlauk shouted at them: "You have been tormenting the party over many, many years and it is only thanks to the angelic patience of Comrade Stalin that we have not torn you politically to pieces for your vile terroristic work."
-He also drew a cartoon showing the figures of Georgy Pyatakov and Lev Kamenev - who had both been shot - pointing at Bukharin and Rykov, depicted as wild animals, Bukharin'stail had a swatika at its tip.
+He also drew a cartoon showing the figures of Georgy Pyatakov and Lev Kamenev – who had both been shot – pointing at Bukharin and Rykov, depicted as wild animals.
+Bukharin's tail had a swastika at its tip.

 In November 1937, the NKVD began the mass arrest of Latvians in the USSR.
 Mezhlauk, who was half-Latvian and half-German, was arrested on December 1, 1937. and accused of treason, industrial sabotage, contacts with the German government, and heading a Latvian counter-revolutionary terrorist organization.
 He was sentenced to death on July 28, 1938, and executed the next day.
 He was posthumously rehabilitated in March 1956.